No data available for the deliverable: Improve risk-based categorisation and supervision

 Summary

 Government has been demonstrating a commitment to enhancing its risk assessment of Designated Non-Financial Businesses and Professionals (DNFBPs) to combat money laundering and terrorist financing effectively.
-The government has adopted a proactive approach to combating financial crime by continuously improving its understanding of risks within DNFBP sectors and implementing measures to mitigate them effectively.
+The government has adopted a proactive approach to combating financial crime by continually improving its understanding of risks within DNFBP sectors and implementing measures to mitigate them effectively.
+COMPLETE: We stopped tracking this reform at end-June 2025 as it is complete and in effect.
+Full coverage is now achieved for established estate agents and the legal and accounting sectors, including mandatory submission of compliance returns and systemised risk profiling.

 Actions